yasermoamd/alx-system_engineering-devops/0x00-shell_basics/README.md

    - What is the difference between a terminal and a shell?
     * Terminal is an environment text/output.
-    * Shell is command line interpreter.
+    * Shell is a command line interpreter.

-   - What is shell propmt?
+   - What is shell prompt?
     * The shell prompt (or command line) is where one types commands.

    - How to use the history (the basics)?
-    * history command is used to view the previously executed command.
+    * History command is used to view the previously executed command.
 This feature was not available in the Bourne shell.
 ## Navigation
    * Print working directory `pwd`.
    * Change directory `cd`.